 - 1. Uninstall the EXPRESSCLUSTER Server.
 For details, see "11.1.1.
 Uninstalling the EXPRESSCLUSTER Server" in "11.1.
 Uninstallation". - 2.
 Install the EXPRESSCLUSTER Server RPM.
-For details, refer to "4.2.1.
-Installing the EXPRESSCLUSTER RPM".
+For details, refer to "4.2.
+Setting up the EXPRESSCLUSTER Server".

 Note: You have to restart the server on which you reinstalled the EXPRESSCLUSTER Server.